 So I think the securitisation markets will be there and they will be a valid source of wholesale funding, but they'll just be one of many sources of wholesale funding, they won't have the same dynamics that allowed medium sized banks to basically grow their balance sheets as they did up to about two years ago.

-(Liam Walsh, The Courier Mail) Just going back onto that question with the NOHC though, doesn't any way that affect the Queensland legislation in terms of the head office?
-In other words, could it help you sell the bank at all?
+Question: (Liam Walsh, The Courier Mail) Just going back onto that question with the NOHC though, doesn't any way that affect the words, could it help you sell the bank at all?